frontporch/roboto-gmm/README.md

    3. Make any adjustment needed
    4. Click `File` --> `Save`
 5. Make sure to `Save` or `Save All` from the main dialog to update the `.sfd` file
+6. Please note that saving these files may cause the builds to break if there is a version mismatch
+7. If this happens, open each .sdf file in `notepadd++` and change the version in the top line from `3.2` to `3.0`

 #### Additional Note: